cecilzzz/interior-design-guide/content/posts/power-of-light.md

 Our relationship with light goes far deeper than simple visibility.
 We notice the play of light and shadow more than absolute brightness, using these subtle variations to understand depth and form.
 Just as our ancestors used the sun to navigate their days, we instinctively use light to understand and move through our spaces.

 ### Light and Human Perception
+Our connection to light goes deeper than simple visibility.
 Think about how you naturally respond to different lighting conditions:
 - Walking toward a bright window on a gloomy day
 - Feeling more relaxed in a softly lit room
 - Finding comfort in the balance of light and shadow
 - Using light cues to know where to go

 These responses aren't just personal preferences - they're part of our shared human experience with light.
-Our visual system is remarkably sophisticated, constantly processing subtle changes in light levels and color temperatures to help us make sense of our environment.
+Our visual system is remarkably sophisticated, constantly processing subtle changes in light to help us make sense of our environment.

 ## Light's Transformative Power